awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    --node-ami auto
    ```

-1. When the previous command completes, verify that all of your worker nodes have reached the `Ready` state with the following command:
+1. When the previous command completes, verify that all of your nodes have reached the `Ready` state with the following command:

    ```
    kubectl get nodes